marekborowiec/teaching/command-line2.md

 cut -f 4 ants.txt | tail
 ```
 You can specify multiple columns, ranges, and the type of separator by which the columns are counted.
 See the manual or help for `cut` and the cheat sheet for this section for more options.

 ![standard streams](/images/stdstreams.png)

+Image1.
 Interactions between standard input (stdin; in this case text entered on your keyboard) to a program (command), standard output (stdout), and standard error (stderr).

 ![pipelines](/images/pipeline.png)

+Image 2.
 Interactions in pipelines, where stdout of one program becomes stdin of another program through use of the pipe, to be eventually directed from Program 3 to the screen display.